-14.5.2 Outliers
+14.5.2 OUTLIERS

 High grade capping is undertaken where data is no longer considered to be part of the main population.
-SRK completed the analysis based on log probability plots, raw and log histograms which can be used to distinguish the grades at which samples have significant impacts on the local estimation and whose effect is considered extreme.
-SRK notes that the mean grades within the different veins are sensitive to changes in the capping values.
-SRK has tracked during the analysis the percentage of metal loss.
+An analysis was completed based on log probability plots, raw and log histograms which can be used to distinguish the grades at which samples have significant impacts on the local estimation and whose effect is considered extreme.
+It is noted that the mean grades within the different veins are sensitive to changes in the capping values.
+During the analysis the percentage of metal loss was tracked.
 The capping analysis was completed for all elements and a summary of the final capping levels is shown in Table 14-4.

 Elevated CoV's indicate high variability, which was demonstrated in the poor variography that is observed in all veins.
-SRK notes that from the raw statistics, even with the higher means shown in the refined new model, the CoV is often lower than previous, indicating a more-homogenous (less-variable) domain.
-Based on the statistical review of the updated coded samples, SRK elected to maintain the composites lengths used in the previous model (set at 10 m but effectively the width of the structure) and only made a minor adjustment to the capping levels (Table 14-4) to increase the capped value from 24.0 to 25.0 g/t Au.
+Note that from the raw statistics, even with the higher means shown in the refined new model, the CoV is often lower than previous, indicating a more-homogenous (less-variable) domain.
+Based on the statistical review of the updated coded samples, it was decided to maintain the composites lengths used in the previous model (set at 10 m but effectively the width of the structure) and only made a minor adjustment to the capping levels (Table 14-4) to increase the capped value from 24.0 to 25.0 g/t Au.